phish108/node-jose-tools/README.md

 If you like to have less spaces in the output, remove the ```-b``` flag.

-For updating the keystore use the -U or --update flag.
+For updating the key store use the -U or --update flag.

 ```
 > jose rmkey -U -j example.jwks foorsa